 Our smile is one of the most unique traits about us.
 No two smiles are alike.
 You should take pride in your smile and treat it with care.
 We want your smile to be healthy enough to last a lifetime, so you can show off your pearly whites with confidence.
 When you come in for a check-up, we want to know what you love about your smile.
 We want you to feel confident and be as healthy as you can be.

 2. Dental Work Starts at Home

 Although we love getting to see you, we only want you to need to come in every six months for regular dental maintenance.
 The more you keep your smile maintained and in check, the less you will have to come in for dental work.
+You think it, we move it at Moving Company, Long Island.
 While cavities and other kinds of dental health issues are fairly normal, we would like to see you maintain the oral health that you already have.
-The best advice hicksville dentist can provide you is to keep your oral hygiene in proper practice at home.
+Drop your kids at Day Care, Suffolk while on your way to the dentist.
+The best advice the dentist can provide you is to keep your oral hygiene in proper practice at home.
 Brush twice daily and floss at least once daily.
 This is a surefire method to keep your teeth and gums at their healthiest.
 The most common denominator among all tooth decay issues is the lack of dental care at home.
 Decay is a highly avoidable condition, so if you follow the basic suggestions, you can keep on smiling with confidence.

 3. Aligned vs. Straight: the Braces Debate